iouatu/ThomsonParabola/README.md

 2) The particle has hit the bottom electrode (see geometry diagram) (has `y` > `y_bottom_elec`)
 3) The number of iterations of the integration while-loop has reached nmax (usually a large number which is not attained in practice if the Physics is chosen in a sensible way).

+**Details about the tolerance parameter**

+The tolerance parameter ```tol``` from ```RKint.RK45integrator``` function, asked as user-input for each chunk of particles has the following meaning: it is the maximum relative error for the current timestep.

+The error, for each dependent variable (6 such variables in total, but errors only calculated for x,y,z coordinates in this code) is calculated as:

+* get the difference between the 4-th order approximation for this current timestep and the 5-th order approximation for this current timestep.
+This is the estimate of the local truncation error for the current timestep.

+* scale the difference to the maximum value of the variable for which the error is calculated.
+These maximum values are a hyperparameter of the code and at the moment are in SI units, ```(max_x, max_y, max_z) : [10.0, 0.01, 0.2]```.

+* compare these scaled differences to the tolerance introduced by the user.

+* care is taken for the maximum scaled difference out of all the 3 calculated, because that is the most stringent requirement for whether we advance on step in time or not, given the current 4-th order and 5-th order estimates for the dependent variables.

+* thus we get **constant absolute errors relative to some maximum, predefined values.**

+How to chose this tolerance ```tol``` is an art in itself and depends on the details of the IVP solved by the RK integrator.

+How to chose the ```yscal``` in this case dependds on the detector geometry.

+Another option would be to chose to scale the differences to the values of the dependent variables, not to some maximum values of these dependent variables.
+Then one would get **constant fractional errors.**

 ### Ballistic translation
 The code then performs ballistic translation in 3D space towards the detector screen, from the end of the fields to the z-location of the detector screen, denoted by `z_det`.